Emmanuel-PaulMaah/holocall/replit.md

 ### Authentication Flow
 1. Unauthenticated users are redirected to `/login.html`
 2. Users can sign up or login via Supabase Auth
+3. Forgot password?
+Users can request a password reset email at `/forgot-password.html`
+4. Password reset email contains a magic link to `/update-password.html`
-3. On successful auth, a session cookie is created (7-day expiry)
+5. On successful auth, a session cookie is created (7-day expiry)
-4. Session cookies are HTTP-only and secured in production
+6. Session cookies are HTTP-only and secured in production
-5. Protected API endpoints verify session before granting access
+7. Protected API endpoints verify session before granting access

 ## Deployment
 The app is configured for Replit Autoscale deployment: